Framework-R-D/phlex-design/doc/algorithms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Instead of hard-coding all pieces of registration information, it is desirable to specify a subset of such information through a program's run-time configuration.
-To do this, an extra argument (e.g. :cpp:`config`) is passed to the registration opener:
+To do this, an additional argument (e.g. :cpp:`config`) is passed to the registration opener:

 .. code:: c++